Home » Symptoms » Dog Symptoms A-Z » Expiratory Difficulty

 -

-Cough: A common companion of breathing problems.
+Cough: A common companion to respiratoryRespiratory refers to breathing or the process of breathing.
+Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. problems.
 The dog tries to clear the airways or relieve irritation.

 -